Archfx/tinyos/07-ExterInterrupt/README.md

 }
 ```

-Because the goal this time is to enable the operating system to process UART IRQ, we need to add that to the interupt request as above.
+Because the goal this time is to enable the operating system to process UART IRQ, we need to add that to the interrupt request as above.
 This will invoke the function `lib_isr()`.
 ```cpp
 /* In lib.c */
 void lib_isr(void)